• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Have a look at the recipe index for some other breakfast ideas.
-You won’t feel deprived at all when you make these hearty, delicious sweet potato hash browns.

 Sweet Potato Hash Browns

-They are also a very good source of fiber, vitamin C, manganese, copper, pantothenic acid, and vitamin B6.
+They are also a good source of fiber, vitamin C, manganese, copper, pantothenic acid, and vitamin B6.
 Additionally, they are a good source of potassium (which makes sweet potatoes a great post-workout snack), niacin, vitamin B1, vitamin B2, and phosphorus.

 Look no further!
 Here are a few more sweet potato recipes: